scikit-hep/iminuit/doc/benchmark.rst

 Shown in the first plot is the number of calls to the cost function divided by the number of parameters.
 Smaller is better.
 Note that the algorithms achieve varying levels of accuracy, therefore this plot alone cannot show which algorithm is best.
 Shown in the second plot is the accuracy of  the solution when the minimizer is stopped.
 The stopping criteria vary from algorithm to algorithm.

-The third plot combines both information and shows accuracy vs. number of function calls per parameter.
-Since higher accuracy can be achieved with more function evaluations, the most efficient algorithms follow diagonal lines from the top left to the bottom right.
+The third plot combines both and shows accuracy vs. number of function calls per parameter for fits with 2, 10, and 100 parameters, as indicated by the marker size.
+Since higher accuracy can be achieved with more function evaluations, the most efficient algorithms follow diagonal lines from the top left to the bottom right in the lower left edge of the plot.

 Conclusions
 -----------